VictorTaelin/OSX/README.md

 #### On OSX:

-Install `vicboard.keylayout`, remap CAPSLOCK to Option on OSX Settings.
+Install `vicboard.keylayout` and remap CAPSLOCK to Option on OSX Settings.
+Karabiner, Seil and similar aren't needed anymore!

 #### On Windows (for Parsec):

-Download and unzip `windows_vicboard.zip`, install `vicboard/setup.exe`, open `brackets.exe`, `numpad.exe` and
-`win_to_control.exe`.
-To auto-open them, press `Win+R`,
-enter `shell:startup` and move them there.

-- Mac Left-Command = Windows Left-Ctrl
-- Mac Left-Option = Windows Left-Alt
-- Mac Right-Command = Windows Win

-//test
+Take a breath and check the README on the `windows_vicboard` directory.